-- describe the techniques of animal and human cell culture, tissue engineering and other related technologies for specific applications in health, medicine and related industries. - explain and illustrate the principle of animal cloning, development of transgenic animals and justify their importance in scientific research and human and veterinary medical research and technology. - explain the advancements in human genomics and justify their relevance to human health and welfare. - examine the relevance of biotechnology towards human welfare, population control and eugenics. - discuss the potential difficulties, risks and ethical concerns involved in biotechnological applications to humans and animals. - summarise the current advancements and emerging technologies in medical and veterinary biotechnology.
+- describe the techniques of animal and human cell culture, tissue engineering and other related technologies for specific applications in health, medicine and related industries. - explain and illustrate the principle of animal cloning, development of transgenic animals and justify their importance in scientific research and human and veterinary medical research and technology. - explain the advancements in human genomics and justify their relevance to human health and welfare. - examine the relevance of biotechnology towards human welfare, population control and eugenics. - discuss the potential difficulties, risks and ethical concerns involved in biotechnological applications to humans and animals - summarise the current advancements and emerging technologies in medical and veterinary biotechnology.

-- Lecture/tutorial: 2 hours per week - Laboratory class: 5 hours fortnightly
+Lecture/tutorial: 2 hours per weekLaboratory class: 5 hours fortnightly

-Coursework: 50%

-٠ Lab report: 10%
+• Lab report: 10%

 • Term paper & journal paper discussion: 20%

 • Two mid-sessional tests: 20%

-Final written exam (three-hour duration): 50%

-COURSE CODE: BIOT 6004/5004

-COURSE TITLE: IMMUNOTECHNOLOGY, MOLECULAR THERAPIES AND DIAGNOSTICS NUMBER OF CREDITS: 3
+COURSE TITLE: IMMUNOTECHNOLOGY, MOLECULAR THERAPIES AND DIAGNOSTICS